the-black-eagle/script.streaming.radio.helper/README.md

     EG ELO=Electric light orchestra, Florence & The Machine=Florence + The Machine,E.L.O.=Electric Light Orchestra

 All artist names and substitutions are CaSe sensitive and space aware.
-As long as you follow the format <radio-station-artist-name>=<tadb_artist-name>,<radio-station-name>=<tadb-artist-name> you can substitute as many <radio-station-names> as you need to.
+As long as you follow the format 'radio-station-artist-name'='tadb_artist-name','radio-station-name'='tadb-artist-name' you can substitute as many 'radio-station-names' as you need to.

 Window properties set by the script
 ---